What Do You Know About the U.S. State Capitals?

 Hey, Big Spenders

-More millionaires in the world were found in Helena, Montana, at the end of the 19th century — and you can see evidence of this on Mansion Rowe, where the mansions that once housed them all still stand.
+At the end of the 19th century, Helena, Montana was a capital for millionaires.
+You can see evidence of this on Mansion Rowe, where the mansions that once housed them all still stand.

 We're All Friends Here